christian-kento-rasmussen/US-Congress-Twitter-Behavior/content/data-description.md

 ![](/images/degree-distribution.png)

 From the graph we can see that the distribution of degree of edges is very skewed.
 This means that there are a few nodes with a very high degree and a lot of nodes with a very low degree.
-This is expected as there are a few users who are very active on twitter and a lot of users who are not. **Which looks like it could follow a power law (EXPAND??)**
+This is expected as there are a few users who are very active on twitter and a lot of users who are not.
+When plotting the distribution on a log-log scale we can see that the distribution looks to loosely follow a power law.
+With parameters:$$C=0.002, \gamma=1.182$$.

 <!---